Menu

 Get 30% off – $84 $49

-2. Cut the frame you want to use
+2. Move the playhead to the frame you want to freeze.

 Video tutorial